3D-Nova/K3NDER-5/README.md

 # K3NDER-5
+FILES ARE NOT ORGANIZED AND ARE NOT READY TO BE PRINTED.

 Complete custom cross gantry project for the Ender 5 platform.
 (WORK IN PROGRESS) Main objective was to use what I had lying around.